phorve/phorve.github.io/_posts/2021-12-11-ParthasarathyRotation.md

 1. Due to photobleaching effects and phototoxicity to the bacteria, these bacteria were only able to be imaged at a single time point after the addition of the tobramycin.
 2. Also, each image takes 10-15 minutes to obtain, making it difficult to obtain fine resolution time scale experiments even if we could overcome the photobleaching and phototoxicity.

-So after talking to Melanie and Raghu, we decided that we could combine the ABBA assay that Dr. Spero developed and the expertise that Raghu has in microscopy
+So after talking to Melanie and Raghu, we decided that we could combine the ABBA assay that Dr. Spero developed and the expertise that Raghu has in microscopy to try to understand how these *Pseudomonas* grow and react to antibiotics.
+Dr. Spero showed that there is absolutely an oxygen dependent mechanism that underlies the growth of the *Pseudomonas* over time, but this wasn't the only factor that could be contributing to the growth patterns that we are seeing.
+There is also bacterial competition, bacterial consumption of oxygen outside of the gradient established by the agar, and the potential consumption of nutrients within the agar that could all shape the structure of these bacterial communities.
+So, just some of the questions that we went into this project hoping that we could start to answer were:
+1. Can we watch colonies over time?
+2. Can we spatialy resolve growth and death over time?
+3. Can we observe bacterial interactions that lead to community structure?

+We had no idea if this would work but that's what rotation projects are for!